-The Group manages tax affairs in a proactive manner that seeks to maximise shareholder value.
-However, it does not enter into artificial arrangements that lack commercial purpose in order to secure a tax advantage.
+The Group manages its tax affairs in a proactive manner that seeks to maximise shareholder value.
+The Group does not enter into artificial arrangements that lack commercial purpose in order to secure a tax advantage.
 The aim is to ensure full compliance with all statutory obligations and as a consequence attempt to minimise risk wherever possible.